There’s a famous quote by Albert Einstein and it goes like this:

 Another example is speaking to an industry expert to validate claims in a B2B sales brochure.
 Or using quotes from happy customers.

-Whatever the reason, it will involve asking questions.
+Whatever the reason, the process will involve asking questions.
 Plus, if you do it the right way, it can add a deeper layer of context to your writing.

 Always do your research